Latin America’s largest stock exchange. There is no longer a live trading floor to visit, but the lobby serves as a de facto museum,...

 For one of Sampa’s best panoramas, head to the top of this 161m-high skyscraper, Brazil’s version of the Empire State Building, completed in 1939.
 Ride free to the observation deck on the top floor for views of the city.

 Note: you will need some form of ID to sign in.
-You will also have to wait in two lines, first to sign in and then for an elevator to the top.
+You'll need to hurry up and wait: first to sign in, then for an elevator to the 26th floor, then a second elevator and finally for the spiral staircase to the top.
 The five-minute maximum visit is enforced heavy-handedly, but the view will floor you.